mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 }
 ```

-The Stripe library generates a new request like this every time any user views a new page in my app.
+The Stripe library generates a new request like this every time a user views a new page in my app.
 Each request looks pretty similar except that the URL field reflects whatever URL is in the address bar at the time of the request.
 It appeared that Stripe was recording every single pageview in my app.
+What's more, Stripe records the full URL, including query parameters and URL fragments (e.g., `/account?id=12345#name=michael`), which some websites use to store sensitive information.

-You may have noticed from the video that when I loaded the page, the first page load generated two requests, whereas every other page load resulted in only one.
+You may have noticed from the video that when I initially loaded the app, the first page generated two requests, whereas every other page load created only one.
 Here's what I found when I decoded that second request:

 ```json
 {